-Elizabeth Murphy is excited to be practicing law with her dad and founding partner, J. Thomas West.
-From a very young age, she watched her father help folks through the practice of law and always knew that was what she wanted to do.
+Elizabeth Murphy practiced alongside her father and founding partner, J. Thomas West, for nearly fifteen years before his retirement in 2020.
+From a very young age, she watched her father help others through the practice of law and always knew that was what she wanted to do.
+Now she works with co-founder Reggie Kelly, and with the advice of Thomas West in his role as “of counsel” to the firm, to help Kelly & West’s clients navigate difficult times in their lives.

 She loves to listen to people and their stories.
 She says, “Every client has a story.
 Only by hearing their story and really listening can you truly discover ways you can help them.”
 She is very thankful that her studies and her experience have given her a fuller understanding of the law because her knowledge and understanding allow her to be creative and think outside the box to find additional ways of helping folks in need.